4W4I5/Semester-4-Notes/CNET/Sessional 2 Prep/CNET Sessional 2 Quick Notes.md

 	- It is basically a DNS Cache of previous requested addresses
 		- If not found in the cache then it is sent to the DNS query

+## Query & Reply

+- Both of them have the same format, differentiated by flags

 ## DNS Name Resolution

 - #### Iterated Query